DUI Defense Attorneys in Topeka, Kansas

 Your DUI charge and diversion will appear on your criminal record but you can later have this expunged.

-However, if you have a subsequent DUI charge, your diversion will be considered as a prior conviction, and so the new DUI will be classed as a second offence (a Class B misdemeanor).
+However, if you have a subsequent DUI charge, your diversion will be considered as a prior conviction, and so the new DUI will be classed as a second offense (a Class B misdemeanor).

 Kansas DUI Frequently Asked Questions

-If you are charged with a first-time DUI in Kansas it will normally be considered a misdemeanor offence.
+If you are charged with a first-time DUI in Kansas, it will normally be considered a misdemeanor offense.

 However, if your BAC (blood alcohol content) is .08% or greater and/or you have multiple previous convictions, your case may be treated as a felony.